itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/cognito.md

 # Cognito

-- Used to give access for user/clients to be able to interact with out applications.
+- Used to give access for user/clients to be able to interact without applications.
 - **Cognito User Pools**:
     - Sign in functionality
-    - Integrates with API Gatewaya and Application Load Balancer
+    - Integrates with API Gateway and Application Load Balancer
 - **Cognito Identity Pools (Federated Identity)**:
     - Provide AWS credentials to users to access AWS resources directly
     - Integrate with Cognito User Pools as an identity provider: